-In patients with severe heart failure, carvedilol clearly reduced mortality and the combined endpoint of mortality and hospitalizations.
+In 2,289 patients with severe heart failure (COPERNICUS), carvedilol clearly reduced mortality and the combined endpoint of mortality and hospitalizations.
 Carvedilol has the most direct, strongest evidence.
-In a large, post-hoc subgroup analysis of MERIT-HF, a good-quality trial, metoprolol succinate demonstrated a mortality reduction similar to that for carvedilol in patients who had a similar mortality risk.
+In a post-hoc subgroup analysis of 795 patients from the good-quality MERIT-HF trial, metoprolol succinate demonstrated a mortality reduction similar to that for carvedilol in patients who had a similar mortality risk.
 This is a weaker level of evidence than that for carvedilol, but the lack of a direct comparator and the difficulty of comparing subjects from the different trials makes it uncertain whether one of these drugs is superior in patients with the various degrees of heart failure.

-Beta Blocker Mortality reduction Reduction in sudden death Reduction in progressive heart failure Improvement in NYHA Class Improvement in exercise parameters Improvement in QOL Bisoprolol Yes Yes Not proven Yes Not significant Not significant Carvedilol Metoprolol succinate Yes Yes Yes Yes Mixed results Yes Not proven Not proven Not significant Not significant Not significant yes
+Beta Blocker Mortality reduction Reduction in sudden death Reduction in progressive heart failure Improvement in NYHA class Improvement in exercise parameters Improvement in QOL Bisoprolol Yes Yes Not proven Yes Not significant Not significant Carvedilol Yes Yes Mixed results Not proven Not significant Not significant Carvedilol phosphate No evidence No evidence No evidence No evidence No evidence No evidence Metoprolol Succinate Yes Yes Yes Not proven Not significant yes

-Table 7.
+Table 8.
 Main findings in placebo-controlled trials of patients with mild-moderate heart failure